rxweb/RxWebCore.Docs/Docs/StepByStepGuide/ProjectSetup.md

 # Model Generation

-For model generation, you must have `config.json` file in `rxweb-tool` folder.
-For generating config.json file, you need to run the following command:
+For model generation, you must have `config.json` file in `rxweb-tool` folder which consist all the folder paths and connection string path and other required configurations.
+For generating config.json file, you need to run the following command in Package Manager Console:

 > **rxwebcore --init**